- Home

 Norwogonin (CAS: 4443-09-8) Specifications

-Product Name | Norwogonin |
+Product Name Norwogonin

-CAS Registry Number | 4443-09-8 |
+CAS Registry Number 4443-09-8

-Molecular Formula | C15H10O5 |
+Molecular Formula C15H10O5

-Molecular Weight | 270.24 g/mol |
+Molecular Weight 270.24 g/mol

-Assay | ≥98% |
+Assay ≥98%

-Storage | -20°C, ≥2 years |
+Storage -20°C, ≥2 years

-Shipping | Room Temperature in continental US |
+Shipping Room Temperature in the Continental US

-Norwogonin (CAS: 4443-09-8) Applications:
+Norwogonin (CAS: 4443-09-8) Applications

-It has been shown that norwogonin causes substantial reduction in the viability of the human colorectal carcinoma cells in a dose-dependent manner, exhibiting an IC50 of 15.5 µM in cancer cells and IC50 of 90 µM in normal cell lines.
-The AO/EB staining assay showed that norwogonin suppresses the viability of cancer cells via induction of apoptotic cell death which was associated with increase in Bax and decrease in Bcl-2 levels.
+It has been shown that norwogonin causes a substantial reduction in the viability of the human colorectal carcinoma cells in a dose-dependent manner, exhibiting an IC50 of 15.5 µM in cancer cells and IC50 of 90 µM in normal cell lines.
+The AO/EB staining assay showed that norwogonin suppresses the viability of cancer cells via induction of apoptotic cell death which was associated with an increase in Bax and a decrease in Bcl-2 levels.
 Comet assay results also confirmed that norwogonin induces apoptosis.
-Norwogonin also led to induction of autophagy along with triggering G2/M phase cell cycle arrest.
-In conclusion, the current study shows that norwogonin has a potential to inhibit in vitro colorectal cancer cells growth by triggering apoptosis, autophagy, and cell cycle arrest and as such could be developed as a possible anticancer agent.[2]
+Norwogonin also led to the induction of autophagy along with triggering G2/M phase cell cycle arrest.
+In conclusion, the current study shows that norwogonin has the potential to inhibit in vitro colorectal cancer cell growth by triggering apoptosis, autophagy, and cell cycle arrest and as such could be developed as a possible anticancer agent.[2]

 Reference